yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 string+=" A third string."
 print(string)

-# Examples of string methods: .find(), which returns the index of the first instance of a substring and .count(), which returns the number of occurances of a particular substring.
+# Examples of string methods: .find(), which returns the index of the first instance of a substring and .count(), which returns the number of occurrences of a particular substring.
 string.find("Another")
 string.count("i")